satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 of reviewers; and they are not visually intuitive for a non-programmer to understand or navigate.

-For published articles that garner overwhelming feedback, it could make it impossible to extract relevant, interesting and constructive criticism.
-While social technologies such as Facebook and blogs have had a profound impact on people’s interactions, their comment histories and threads still consist of a primarily linear, chronological sequence of unfiltered text.
-The discussion interfaces of stackoverflow and mathoverflow attempt to organize and prioritize such information (using voting metrics), but do so in a manner that is not familiar to a general readership.
-We hope to learn from and improve upon these specialized interfaces to filter and highlight useful and relevant feedback.

 Changing the review process in ways outlined in this article should lead to better science by turning each article into a public forum for scientific dialogue and debate.
 The proposed discussion-based